aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 ```

 #### ChangeSet Validation

-Look throught this change set to ensure no resources are deleted or re-created.
+Review this change set to ensure no resources are deleted or re-created.

-The describe-stack-events command will have a ResourceStatus of 'UPDATE_COMPLETE' when the update has completed.
+The `describe-stack-events` command, as you see below, have a ResourceStatus of `UPDATE_COMPLETE` when the update has completed.

-You can validate the table and scalable target and scalable policy were created and not modified running the following commands.
+Run the following commands to validate the table, scalable target, and scalable policy created in step 1, were not modified in step 2.
-If you are doing this on an existing table, you can also validate your item count.

 ```
 ## Validate that the changes being made are appropriate